linkspreed/smm/README.md

 ## Stay up to date with our official social media announcements

+### 22.12.2025
+- Topic: Just Own Your Community
+- Directory: /posts/2025/December/22
+- Description: ``` Stop building on rented land.
+Most social platforms own your data and your audience but Web4 is shifting the power back to you.
+With Linkspreed you can finally own your community and your future.
+It is time to take control and lead your own digital space without compromises. ```

 ### 21.12.2025
 - Topic: Your Social Network
 - Directory: /posts/2025/December/21